matt-harvey/swx/README.rst

 you return to work and want to resume the most recent activity you were working on before your break.
 Enter ``swx resume`` (or simply ``swx r``) to record a resumption of the activity you were working on just before the break.
-This is equivalent to entering ``swx switch`` with the name of the most recent activity.
+This is equivalent to entering ``swx switch`` together with the name of the most recent activity.

 If you are currently "active", then ``swx resume`` will record a switch to the activity that was active just before the current one.
 This is useful for